idocx/himerometra/README.md

 function YourCustomPage() {
   return (
     <Layout
-      current='<the value you used as key in header menu>' hasSider={"<Boolean, whether to include sider component>"}
+      hasSider={"<Boolean, whether to include sider component>"}
       title="<the title of this page, which will be added to the page's title>"
     >